 If you have found stock or if there are stock causing a safety hazard please contact Customer Service on 4560 4444.

 If an animal has trespassed onto your property it is recommended that you contact your neighbours to identify the owner.
-The Local Land Services This external link will open in a new window may also be able to assist if the animal is tagged.
+The Local Land Services may also be able to assist if the animal is tagged.
 If you have not been able to identify the owner, contact Council and we may be able to assist you in finding the owner.

 Animal Cruelty must be reported to